Chicago's Own Award -Winning

 Beginnings: The Bear Williams sound begins in Arkansas where his Mother and Father were both born.
 Some of his earliest musical influences were the Staple Singers, Robert Johnson, Howling Wolf, BB King, and Son House .

-Favorite Things: My Wife, Family, Good Music, Classic Cars, Westerns, Model Trains, Good Food, Great Friends.
+Favorite Things: My Wife, My Family, Good Music, Classic Cars, Great Movies, Model Trains, Good Food, & Great Friends.

-Q. Why did you decide to do a Blues/Americana Roots-Based Recording?
+Q. Why did you decide become a Blues-Rock Artist?

 Throughout my long career I've played many styles of music from Rock to Soul to Jazz to Country to Reggae to Pop.
 But I must admit, that the one music that brings me the greatest joy inside my soul is that of the Blues and Americana roots genre.
 Perhaps it's the simplicity and rawness of the music coupled with the complexity and raw emotion of the stories that grabs me and just won't let go.
 The great B.B.
 King once said that, "The Blues is soothing to me, just like if someone had a toothache and a dentist gives them some medicine to stop the toothache."
 That's what the Blues meant to B.B. and I can agree with him wholeheartedly.

 My first project, "Waters Of Love" was the beginning of a brand new journey in music for me.
 Its a path that I am extremely proud and excited to be traveling upon.
-The follow-up EP is called "Blues Rebel" with another full length CD coming down soon call "Train To Chi-Town".
-If you're a fan of Blues and Americana Roots music, then won't you come along on this journey with me?
-I know that we'll have a ball together!
+The follow-up EP is called "Blues Rebel" with another full length CD coming down soon titled "Train To Chi-Town".
+If you're a fan of Blues Rock music, I know that we'll have a ball together!

 "Bear Williams has a Great CD!
 Good production, Great songs...
 He did a super job on this project.